Barbra Streisand: Marriages and relationships

 Streisand has been married twice.
 Her first husband was actor Elliott Gould, whom she married on September 13, 1963.
 They announced their separation on February 12, 1969, and divorced on July 6, 1971.
 They had one child, Jason Gould, who appeared as her on-screen son in The Prince of Tides.

 In 1969 and 1970, Streisand dated Canadian Prime Minister Pierre Trudeau.

 She started a relationship with hairdresser/producer Jon Peters in 1973.
 He went on to be her manager and producer.
-They broke up in 1982 during the making of Yentl, but remain friends.
+They broke up in 1982 during the making of Yentl but remain friends.
 She is the godmother of his daughters, Caleigh Peters and Skye Peters.

 Streisand briefly dated film director Michael Cimino in early 1983, though they kept their relationship secret.
 Cimino had considered her for a role in his planned adaptation of The Fountainhead by Ayn Rand, which was not made.

 From November 1983 to October 1987, Streisand lived with Baskin-Robbins ice cream heir Richard Baskin, who composed the lyrics to "Here We Are At Last" on her 1984 album Emotion.
 They remained friends after the split, and Baskin would accompany Streisand to public events in between her subsequent romances.

 She dated actor Don Johnson from December 1987 until at least September 1988; they recorded a duet of "Till I Loved You".

-In 1983 and 1989 respectively, Streisand briefly dated actors Richard Gere and Clint Eastwood.
+Streisand briefly dated actors Richard Gere in 1983 and Clint Eastwood in 1989.

 From 1989 to 1991, she was involved with composer James Newton Howard.

 Streisand dated tennis champion Andre Agassi from 1992 to 1993.
 Writing about the relationship in his 2009 autobiography, Agassi said: "We agree that we're good for each other, and so what if she's twenty-eight years older?
 We're simpatico, and the public outcry only adds spice to our connection.
 It makes our friendship feel forbidden, taboo – another piece of my overall rebellion.
 Dating Barbra Streisand is like wearing Hot Lava."

-During the early-to-mid-1990s, Streisand was in romantic relationships with several high-profile men, including newscaster Peter Jennings, and actors Liam Neeson, Jon Voight and Peter Weller.
+During the early-to-mid-1990s, Streisand was in romantic relationships with several high-profile men, including newscaster Peter Jennings, and actors Liam Neeson, Jon Voight, and Peter Weller.

 Her second husband is actor James Brolin, whom she married on July 1, 1998.
 They have no children together.
 Brolin has two sons from his first marriage, including actor Josh Brolin, and one daughter from his second marriage.

 Streisand has several dogs; she loved her dog Samantha so much that she had her cloned.

 In March 2019, Streisand apologized for her controversial statements about Michael Jackson's accusers.